automerge/automerge-classic/INTERNALS.md

 Actor IDs, vector clocks, and causality
 ---------------------------------------

-Each Tesseract instance has an *actor ID* — a UUID that is generated randomly whenever you do `tesseract.init()` or `tesseract.load()` (unless you explicitly pass an actor ID into those functions).
-Whenever you make a local edit on that Tesseract instance, the operations are tagged with that actor ID as the origin.
+Each Automerge instance has an *actor ID* — a UUID that is generated randomly whenever you do `Automerge.init()` or `Automerge.load()` (unless you explicitly pass an actor ID into those functions).
+Whenever you make a local edit on that Automerge instance, the operations are tagged with that actor ID as the origin.
-All changesets made on a Tesseract instance are numbered sequentially, starting with 1 and never skipping or reusing sequence numbers.
+All changesets made on a Automerge instance are numbered sequentially, starting with 1 and never skipping or reusing sequence numbers.
 We assume that nobody else is using the same actor ID, and thus each changeset is uniquely identified by the combination of its originating actor ID and its sequence number.
 That